minifast/minifast/source/inception.html.md

 # Ministry of Velocity Inception Playbook

 An inception is a strategic meeting, facilitated by a Ministry of Velocity consultant, that marks the beginning of every project at Ministry of Velocity.
-At the core is a sipmle question: how can we be successful?
+At the core is a simple question: how can we be successful?

 The main success factor for a session is full participation by an engaged audience, meaning laptop and cell phone use is heavily discouraged.
 In addition to lunch, there are breaks throughout the day.